 DANMAP (Danish Integrated Antimicrobial Resistance Monitoring and Research Program).
 (2015).
 DANMAP 2014 - Use of antimicrobial agents and occurrence of antimicrobial resistance in bacteria from food animals, food and humans in Denmark.
 ISSN 1600-2032.

-Davis, J. J., Wattam, A. R., Aziz, R.K., Brettin, T., Butler, R., Butler, R. M., Chlenski, P., Conrad, N., Dickerman, A., Dietrich, E. M., Gabbard, J. L., Gerdes, S., Guard, A., Kenyon, R. W., Machi, D., Mao, C., Murphy-Olson, D., Nguyen, M., Nordberg, E. K., Olsen, G. J., Olson, R. D., Overbeek, J. C., Overbeek, R., Parrello, B., Pusch, G. D., Shukla, M., Thomas, C., Van Oeffelen, M., Vonstein, V., Warren, A. S., Xia, F., Xie, D., Yoo, H., and Stevens, R. (2020).
-The PATRIC Bioinformatics Resource Center: expanding data and analysis capabilities.
-Nucleic Acids Res.
-48(D1):D606-D612. doi: 10.1093/nar/gkz943.

 Dadgostar, P. (2019).
 Antimicrobial Resistance: Implications and Costs.
 Infect.
 Drug Resist.
 12, 3903-3910. doi: 10.2147/IDR.S234610

-Diana, A., Boyle, L.A., Leonard, F.C., Carroll, C., Sheehan, E., Murphy, D., Manzanilla, E. G. (2019).
-Removing prophylactic antibiotics from pig feed: how does it affect their performance and health?.
-BMC Vet.
-Res.
-15:67. doi: 10.1186/s12917-019-1808-x

 ECDC, EFSA, and EMA (European Centre for Disease Prevention and Control, European Food Safety Authority, and European Medicines Agency).
 (2015).
 First joint report on the integrated analysis of the consumption of antimicrobial agents and occurrence of antimicrobial resistance in bacteria from humans and food-producing animals.
 EFSA J 13:4006. doi: 10.2903/j.efsa.2015.4006

 ECDC, EFSA, and EMA (European Centre for Disease Prevention and Control, European Food Safety Authority, and European Medicines Agency).
 (2021).
 Third joint inter-agency report on integrated analysis of consumption of antimicrobial agents and occurrence of antimicrobial resistance in bacteria from humans and food-producing animals in the EU/EEA, JIACRA III.
 2016–2018.
 EFSA J. 19:6712. doi: 10.2903/j.efsa.2021.6712